12 Great Tips For Starting A Kitchen Garden Every Beginner Should Know!

 the-herb-guide

-Once you feel confident and comfortable with your gardening prowess, you can then venture into growing more delicate and demanding crops like cauliflowers, Brussels sprouts, onions, cabbage, artichokes, rhubarb, bitter melon, carrots, and intermediate kitchen garden herbs.
+Once you feel confident and comfortable with your gardening prowess, you can then start growing more delicate and demanding veggies like cauliflowers, brussels sprouts, onions, cabbage, and artichokes.
+From there on out, you can go with culinary gardening and plant what you use most in the kitchen.

 3. Start Vegetables in Raised Beds